FM Tuner and Stellar Labs FM Yagi

 As the picture shows, both units are mounted under the eave so it is safe from rain and sun that could produce damage.

-Both amps operate on their respective signals; the FM amplifier sends it out two (2) with 11.5dB/channel gain.
-Note that both
+Both amps operate on their respective signals; the FM amplifier sends it out the amplified signal to three (3) output ports

-The FM cable to the garage rcvr is apx 70' producing apx 2dB loss.
+The FM cable to the garage rcvr is apx 70' producing apx 3dB loss.
+The bathroom receiver, Sony XDR-S10HDiP, is next at apx

-So intuitively, I added a VHF element behind the UHF driven element so it could receive VHF signals.
-The modified antenna
+So intuitively, I added a VHF element behind the UHF driven element so it could receive VHF signals off the back of the yagi.

 AO showed that the reflector was too long and mounted too close to the UHF driven element.
 With the corrections made, the